-SONET provides standards for a number of line rates up to the maximum line rate of 9.953 gigabits per second (Gbps).
-Actual line rates approaching 20 gigabits per second are possible.
-SONET is considered to be the foundation for the physical layer of the broadband ISDN (BISDN).
+SONET provides standards for a number of line rates up to the maximum line rate of 10 gigabits per second (Gbps).
+Actual line rates approaching in the 30 gigabits per second range are possible.

 Base units of SONET are defined as Optical Carrier level-1, or OC-1.
 OC-1 supports up to 51.84 megabytes per second (Mbps).
 The next level up, OC-3, supports up to triple the bandwidth.
 Each level increases by multiples of four.
 OC-3, OC-12, OC-24, OC-48 can be used as examples.
 The set of multiples of the base rate known as "Optical Carrier levels (OCx)."

 SONET standards are specified in ANSI T1.105 and T1.117.